getclump/clump/STITCH.md

 2. Composition
 ==============

-Given the optimization to deal with optional fetches, the ```Clump``` compositions is also different from Stitch.
+Given the optimization to deal with optional fetches, the ```Clump``` compositions are also different from Stitch.
 They have semantics similar to the relational database's joins, where not found joined elements make the tuple be filtered-out.

 ```scala
 val clump: Clump[(Track, User)]